neurospin/unicog/bids/README.md

         11.4	1	r_hand_audio
         15.0	1	sentence_audio

-Onset and duration fields should be expressed in second.
-Other information can be added to events.tsv files such as ​response_time or other arbitrary additional columns.
+the onset, duration and trial_type columns are the only mandatory ones. onset and duration fields should be expressed in seconds.
+Other information can be added to events.tsv files such as ​response_time or other arbitrary additional columns respecting subject anonimity.
 See the bids specification (http://bids.neuroimaging.io/bids_spec1.0.0.pdf).

 # Notes:
-* Note 1: if the importation has been interrupted or partial, then launch again the script.
-All data will be redownloaded.
+* Note 1: if the importation has been interrupted or partially then, then launch again the script.
+The last partially downloaded data folder will be redownloaded from scratch.
-* Note 2: the .tsv extension means "tabulation separated values", so each value must be separated by a tabulation and not a set of dots.
-If the neurospin_to_bids.py script has some problems to read information contained in this kind of files, the problem can be due to dots instead of tabulations.
-In order to check that point, display the tabulations thanks to your text editor.
+* Note 2: the .tsv extension means "tabulation separated values", so each value must be separated by a tabulation and not commas, spaces or dots.
+If files in exp_info are not tsv, most likely the neurospin_to_bids.py script will fail.
+Please make sure your files comply with your favorite text editor.